dujingning/dujingning.github.io/index.md

 Any of the middle three arguments to `select`, readset, writeset, or exceptset, can be specified as a null pointer if we are not interested in that condition.
 Indeed, if all three pointers are null, then we have a higher precision timer than the normal Unix `sleep` function.
 The `poll` function provides similar functionality.

+**The maxfdp1 argument:**

+The maxfdp1 argument specifies the number of descriptors to be tested.
+Its value is the maximum descriptor to be tested plus one.
+The descriptors 0, 1, 2, up through and including maxfdp1–1 are tested.

+The constant FD_SETSIZE, defined by including <sys/select.h>, is the number of descriptors in the fd_set datatype.
+Its value is often 1024, but few programs use that many descriptors.

+The reason the maxfdp1 argument exists, along with the burden of calculating its value, is for efficiency.
+Although each fd_set has room for many descriptors, typically 1,024, this is much more than the number used by a typical process.
+The kernel gains efficiency by not copying unneeded portions of the descriptor set between the process and the kernel, and by not testing bits that are always 0.

+**readset, writeset, and exceptset as value-result arguments:** select modifies the descriptor sets pointed to by the readset, writeset, and exceptset pointers.
+These three arguments are value-result arguments.
+When we call the function, we specify the values of the descriptors that we are interested in, and on return, the result indicates which descriptors are ready.
+We use the FD_ISSET macro on return to test a specific descriptor in an fd_set structure.
+Any descriptor that is not ready on return will have its corresponding bit cleared in the descriptor set.
+To handle this, we turn on all the bits in which we are interested in all the descriptor sets each time we call select.

+**Return value of select:**
+The return value from this function indicates the total number of bits that are ready across all the descriptor sets.
+If the timer value expires before any of the descriptors are ready, a value of 0 is returned.
+A return value of –1 indicates an error (which can happen, for example, if the function is interrupted by a caught signal).

 **|| this is collected by 杜竞宁 || [click here to the top](http://xpfan.top) || 2019.8.3 星期六 || **